bitrix24/b24restdocs/api-reference/imopenlines/openlines/chats/imopenlines-crm-chat-get.md

 {% endlist %}

-## Response on Success
+## Successful Response

-An array of objects containing the chat ID, connector ID, and connector title.
+An array of objects with the chat identifier, connector identifier, and connector title.

 ```json
 {